 No biography available at this time.
 Please check back

-Dr. Gregory James Smith (D.Bioethics, Loyola University Chicago; JD, Cornell University; BA in History from Colorado College) is a health care and businesses law professional and is currently pursuing a doctor of bioethics degree at Loyola.
+Dr. Gregory James Smith is a health care and business law professional.
 With his extensive professional background, Dr. Smith brings knowledge in bioethics and health care law to the classroom.
-He joined the faculty of University College as an instructor in the graduate Healthcare Leadership Program in 2013 and has also taught a Regis University and University of Colorado Anschutz Medical Campus.
+He joined the faculty of University College as an instructor in the graduate Healthcare Leadership Program in 2013.
+Since 2016, he has taught law and bioethics at Loyola’s Law School and also teaches at Regis University and has taught at the University of Colorado’s Anschutz Medical Campus.
 Dr. Smith continues to be active in his health care law practice as Special Counsel to Caplan and Earnest LLC in Boulder, Colorado.
 Students appreciate Dr. Smith’s ability to teach health care law to healthcare professionals and his experience in the field.